tdex-network/whitepaper/TDEXWP_V1.md

 **TDEX white paper | Version 1.1. | June 2022**

 **Abstract:** T(True)DEX is the first-of-its-kind, atomic-swap based, privacy-prioritised Decentralised Exchange (DEX) project built on the Liquid Network.
 As a community-oriented, open-source project , it aims to become the framework for a fast and secure cyberspace for Bitcoin users, as well as a secondary market for Liquid Assets.
-In doing so, TDEX facilitates liquidity generation in a way that leverages Bitcoin&#39;s security but substantially mitigates its privacy and fungibility shortcomings, thus strengthening the foundation for Tustless Finance.
+In doing so, TDEX facilitates liquidity generation in a way that leverages Bitcoin&#39;s security but substantially mitigates its privacy and fungibility shortcomings, thus strengthening the foundation for Trustless Finance.
 In this white paper, we elaborate on the project&#39;s ecosystem and the underlying vision that shines as a guiding light.

 ## 1. Introduction